 Built for John R. Stevenson for use as a hardware store, this building has been remodeled several times.
 Stevenson moved to Pomeroy in 1891 to take over management of a hardware store.
 He started his own business in the late 1890s and in 1905, erected this building to house his store.
+(Between 1901 and 1905, Stevenson had his hardware store across the street in the Seeley Block.)
 Around 1922, Stevenson sold the building to The Farmers National Bank who remodeled the structure with professional offices on the upper floor, and a bank and the hardware store on the lower floor.
 Stevenson, a state senator and mayor of Pomeroy, died in 1928 of heart failure.

-By 1930, Stevenson's Hardware had been liquidated and the bank closed.
+By 1930, Stevenson's Hardware had been liquidated and the bank closed. [closure according to Donovan. see DML below of 1930 and story on notes issued.]
 The U.S. Post Office moved into the entire first floor.
+By the 1950s, the post office, a cafe, and insurance agency occupied the lower floor.
 In April, 1954, a fire damaged the first floor of the building that was then known as the Henry L. Chard Building.
-By the 1950s, the post office, a cafe, and insurance agency occupied the lower floor.
 The building was rebuilt after the fire, and in 1961, the post office moved into a new facility (#36) on Main Street, and the Chard Building was remodeled for use as a bank and restaurant.

 Mearns Gates opened Gates Insurance in the center ground commercial space prior to 1958.
-As of 2020, that business is still being run by John Gates.
-Ilene's Beauty Shop was located in the western part of the building from the late 1960's through to the 1980's.
+As of 2020, that business was still being run by John Gates.
+Ilene's Beauty Shop was located in the western part of the building during the late 1960's.

 Joe and Alynda Benson purchased the building in 1998 and opened a Historical Museum in the western most street level commercial space and a Gift Shop in the eastern spot.